-- The day pass at Speicherstadtmuseum is €4.50 making it one of the 15 cheapest tourist Attractions in Germany.
+- The day pass at Speicherstadtmuseum is €4.50 making it the cheapest tourist attraction in Hamburg.

 Behind the Scenes of Tedious Warehouse Work